tobilg/serverless-cubejs/README.md

 * API Gateway HTTP APIs for hosting the Cube.js backend API
 * Athena for querying data in S3
 * Aurora Serverless for pre-aggregations
-* Elasticache for query result caching
+* ElastiCache for query result caching

 All of that runs in a preconfigured VPC.
 You can also have a look at the stack diagram in [docs/stack.drawio](docs/stack.drawio).